quvox/bbclib-go/README.md

 sh prepare.sh aws
 ```

-After finishing prepare.sh script, you will find libbbcsig.so in bbclib/.
+After finishing prepare.sh script, you will find libbbcsig.dylib or libbbcsig.so in bbclib/.